-^{} Physical Activity Electives include PHED 1101 through PHED 1148.
+^{} Physical Activity Electives include KINE 1101 through KINE 1148 and KINE 2101 through KINE 2148.

-^{}Social and Behavior Science must be selected from the Core Curriculum.
+^{}Creative Arts, Language, Culture, and Philosophy, and Social and Behavior Science must be selected from the Core Curriculum.

-The Associate of Arts Degree in Music AART.D003.UG • All Campuses
+The Associate of Arts Degree in Music